Nutritional considerations to reduce the risk of lead poisoning.

 Lead is a natural element with thousands of uses.
 Because it is widespread (and often hidden), lead can easily contaminate food and water without being seen or tasted.
 In the United States, it is estimated that half a million children ages 1 through 5 have unhealthy levels of lead in their bloodstream.

 Old paint poses the greatest danger for lead poisoning, especially in young children.
 Tap water from lead pipes or pipes with lead solder is also a source of hidden lead.

-High doses of lead can damage the nervous system, kidneys, and blood system and can even lead to death.
+High doses of lead can damage the gastrointestinal system, nervous system, kidneys, and blood system and can even lead to death.
 Continuous low-level exposure causes lead to accumulate in the body and cause damage.
 It is particularly dangerous for babies, before and after birth, and for small children, because their bodies and brains are growing rapidly.

 Many federal agencies study and monitor lead exposure.
 The Food and Drug Administration (FDA) monitors lead in food, beverages, food containers, and tableware.
 The Environmental Protection Agency (EPA) monitors lead levels in drinking water.

 - Run tap water for a minute before drinking or cooking with it.

 - If your water has tested high in lead, consider installing a filtering device or switching to bottled water for drinking and cooking.

 - Avoid canned goods from foreign countries until the ban on lead soldered cans goes into effect.

 - If imported wine containers have a lead foil wrapper, wipe the rim and neck of the bottle with a towel moistened with lemon juice, vinegar, or wine before using.